Flu Vaccine When Pregnant – Should I Get The Flu Vaccine?

 You need to get the environment right for anything to function optimally – If you don’t have the right environment for your body, you get sick too.
 You end up with no energy.
 You attract mould and germs.
 Yes, your gas, perspiration, breath and other excretions can even smell worse!
 Disease thrives in an acidic environment.
-Dr. Robert O. Young, MS, D.Sc., Ph.D., has been widely recognised as one of the top research scientists in the world, specialising in cellular nutrition.
-He says: “Germs DO NOT cause disease; they are the expression that the internal environment is acidic.
+Dr. Robert Young, MS, D.Sc., Ph.D, recognised as one of the top research scientists in the world, specialising in cellular nutrition says: “Germs DO NOT cause disease; they are the expression that the internal environment is acidic.
 You see, the great germ theory of medical science is a scientific illusion.
 The germ is nothing!
 The alkaline internal environment is everything!”

 Those who follow the alkaline diet rarely get sick – they report many, many years of being cold and flu free, amongst other things.
 I know personally speaking, I get sick a heck of alot less now I have worked on the stress and diet choices in my own life.
 If I do get sick, its very short lived.

 In an acidic body, you tend to have these sorts of problems too: